Invoke this from an onResponderReject event.

 the keyboard destination before being instructed to scroll to where the

 keyboard will be.
-Stick to the ScrollResponder
+Stick to the ScrollResponder callbacks, and everything

 will work.